 Rocket science powered by Delphi!
-I've been told I got this recent discussion started. :) A bit of interesting related technical discussion from 2001: Exceptions vs Error codes
+I've been told I got this discussion started (in November 2014 related to this). :) A bit of interesting related technical discussion from 2001: Exceptions vs Error codes

 There are a lot of links to related stuff on this page: Development Options

 Written back in 2007...